tonethar/IGME-330-Spring-2021/projects/project-2-breakout-groups.md

 Project #1 Author(s):
 Project #1 Link:
-Project #1 "One-liner" description: (ex "A restaurant finder for hungry people") Questions to answer as a group:
+Project #1 "One-liner" description and/or title: (ex "Foodnatic - A restaurant finder for hungry people") Questions to answer as a group:
 1) List 3 or 4 features such an app must have to be meet the objective of its "One-liner" and make it "portfolio worthy" (or nearly so)